waiting-for-dev/devise-jwt/README.md

 include Devise::JWT::RevocationStrategies::Denylist
 ```

-For `Whitelist`, you need to update the `include` line you're using in your user model:
+For `Allowlist`, you need to update the `include` line you're using in your user model:

 ```ruby
 # include Devise::JWT::RevocationStrategies::Whitelist # before